Back to Back Issues Page |

 It is used in carpal tunnel syndrome treatment

 Carpal tunnel syndrome is a condition where the median nerve which passes through your wrist is trapped, pressed or compressed, causing symptoms of pain, numbness, tingling sensation and as the condition progresses, grasping things become difficult.
 This is usually caused by repetitive wrist motions such as typing in a computer’s keyboard for long periods of time.
-In addition to physical therapy, application of splints and rest, another form of carpal tunnel syndrome treatment is acupuncture.
-This is supported by a study published in the Journal of Alternative and Complementary Medicine, saying that people with carpal tunnel syndrome who underwent acupuncture reported relief from the syndrome.

 It promotes weight loss